linux-application-whitelisting/fapolicyd/README.md

 In this report, you can see that the internal request queue maxed out at 7.
 This means that the daemon had at most 7 threads/processes waiting.
 This shows that it got a little backed up but was handling requests pretty quick.
-If this number were big, like more than 200, then some action might need to be taken.
+If this number were big, like more than 200, then increasing the q_size may be necessary.
+Note that if you go above 1015, then systemd might need to be told to allow more than 1024 descriptors.
+In the fapolicyd.service file, you will need to add LimitNOFILE=16384 or some number bigger than your queue.

 Another statistic worth looking at is the hits to evictions ratio.
 When a request has nowhere to put information, it has to evict something to make